3. Ian Rush

 1. Sergio Aguero

-Not many people would argue that Sergio Aguero is the greatest player ever to wear the Man City’s jersey.
+Many people would agree that Sergio Aguero is the greatest player ever to wear the Man City’s jersey.
 He has scored over 250 goals for Man City.
-So often this man comes to rescue City in times of trouble, his goals have helped elevate the club to new heights and their current standing in the game is largely owed to Sergio Leonel Aguero.
+So often this man came to rescue City in times of trouble, his goals helped the club to new heights.
+During his ten-year stay with the club, his consistency was top-notch.

 Checkout: Manchester City 10 Greatest Players Ever